What Tech Recruiters Really Want to Hear

 Technical Competency with Context

-Category | What Recruiters Want | Example Response | Common Pitfall |
+| Category | What Recruiters Want | Example Response | Common Pitfall |

-Problem-Solving | Business impact of technical decisions | “Optimizing our API reduced customer churn by 12%” | Focusing only on technical metrics |
+| Problem-Solving | Business impression of technical picks | “Optimizing our API reduced customer churn by 12%.” | Focusing solely on technical metrics |

-Learning Agility | How do you use AI tools in your daily work | “I dedicate 2 hours weekly to exploring emerging technologies” | Mentioning outdated resources |
+| Learning Agility | How do you make use of AI devices in your everyday work | “I dedicate 2 hours weekly to exploring emerging technologies.” | Mentioning outdated belongings |

-Cross-Platform | Understanding beyond your specialty | How do you stay current | Silo thinking |
+| Cross-Platform | Understanding previous your specialty | How do you retain current | Silo contemplating |

-Collaboration and Communication Excellence
+Collaboration and therefore Communication Excellence

-Adaptability and Resilience
+Adaptability and therefore Resilience

 Essential Components Recruiters Evaluate